MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 |**Shift+F7**|List all available snapshots|
 |**Alt+F7**|Finish a snapshot debugging session|

-## Initializing a snapshot debugging session
+## Initialize a snapshot debugging session

 From Visual Studio Code, you start a snapshot by creating a snapshot configuration file.
 There are two template configurations for a snapshot, which are accessed by selecting **Add Configuration** in Visual Studio Code.